5 Essential Features for In-Game Chat Players Will Love

 When thinking about in-game chat, this level of interaction is the basis of any good player community.
 You’ll want to give players feedback, expressive freedom, and the ability to fine-tune their own social experience.

 Implementing features like this can be challenging, adding what feels like more development time just to get your game out the door.
 Compared to the core needs of your game, they can seem like luxuries.
 But, if your game relies on community, you need to give players chat they’ll want to use.

-Beyond providing the core, realtime infrastructure to send and receive messages, our SDKs offer easy-to-use endpoints to quickly implement essential chat features like:
+Beyond providing the core, real-time infrastructure to send and receive messages, our SDKs offer easy-to-use endpoints to quickly implement essential chat features like:

-Our API is flexible, so you can roll out these features quickly.
+Our real-time data API is flexible, so you can roll out these features quickly.
 Our globally available messaging infrastructure then lets you expand as your game, and needs, evolve.
 Getting started is easy.
 And, if you have any questions, we offer support 24/7 worldwide.
 With PubNub, you can start building world-class, in-game chat today.